WFord26/DellServiceEntitlements/README.md

 This module requires the following:

-- PowerShell 5.1 or later
+- PowerShell 5.1 or later for basic functionality
+- PowerShell 7.0 or later for Azure Key Vault integration
 - An API key and secret provided by Dell.
 You can obtain this on the [Dell Tech Direct](https://techdirect.dell.com/Portal/ApplyForAPIKeyWizard.aspx)
 - Internet connectivity to access Dell's service entitlement API
 - Administrator privileges to install the module